-Many doubts, urban legends, eerie ghosts still hang over Indian cuisine.
-And if you search among the cooking websites, the panorama is depressing.
-Curry chicken with apples, ingredients mixed in an arbitrary and barbaric manner, as if they were the magic powders of Madam Mim in the throes of an attack of convulsions.
+Many doubts, urban legends, and eerie ghosts still hang over Indian cuisine.
+And if you search among cooking websites, the panorama is depressing.
+Curry chicken with apples: ingredients mixed in an arbitrary and barbaric manner, as if they were the magic powders of Madam Mim in the throes of an attack of convulsions.

 And when it comes to Indian cuisine, chicken tikka masala is one of the most controversial recipes.
-The dish is simple: tandoori chicken seasoned with coconut milk or yogurt or cream, tomatoes, spices, and masala.
+The dish is simple: tandoori chicken seasoned with coconut milk, yogurt, or cream, tomatoes, spices, and masala.

-We open a small parenthesis on the various spices we call curry for convenience.
+For convenience, we open a small parenthesis on the various spices known as “curry.”
 I invite you to grind, dose, and savor the taste and scent of each spice.
-The curry itself does not exist: it is a mixture.
+The curry itself does not exist; it is a mixture.
 And the beauty of Indian cuisine is the symphony of these spices that dance on the plate.

-The chicken tikka masala recipe is controversial because the city of Glasgow boasts the birthplace of this recipe that is said to have originated in Scotland and then moved to India.
+The chicken tikka masala recipe is controversial because the city of Glasgow boasts the birthplace of this recipe, which is said to have originated in Scotland and then moved to India.
 The Indian cooks, in turn, claim the authorship of the chicken tikka masala, and so the querelle has become a matter of national pride that kindles the spirits.

 Ingredients for making the authentic chicken tikka masala